 Over time, the body also stops producing as much melanin.
 This is the pigment that gives your skin and hair color.
 With a lower production of melanin, your hair may turn gray or white.

 The scalp also produces less sebum with age, leaving every hair shaft thinner and wirier in appearance.
 This can lead to a dry scalp and dull hair.

 What can you do about aging hair?
 As one study explains, hair color, quality and quantity often suffer from age.

 A holistic approach is going to include choosing gentle, natural products for your hair and a naturally flattering haircut.

 The right products will be gentle, strengthening and moisturizing.
 Different hair types are going to need different kinds of products.
 Fine, thin hair will need lighter oils and proteins.
 Thick, coarse hair is going to need heavier creams and oils.

-In some cases, a root lifter can really help add some youthful volume to your hair.
-In other cases, the right moisturizer on the length of the hair (not the roots) can really help lessen the frizz or poufiness.
+If you struggle with flat hair, a root lifter can help add some youthful volume-especially for a curly bob or short curly hairstyle that needs extra bounce.
+For dry hair or flyaways, a moisturizer on the length of the hair (not the roots) can help lessen the frizz or poufiness.